heydemo/todubious/README.md

 ## Notes

-Had a hard time creating proper animated GIF screen recording in Linux
+Had a hard time creating proper animated GIF screen recording in Linux.

+Manually created one but get content length exceeded when I try to embed as an image.

 ## License